antonbabenko/serverless.tf/README.md

 Check out open-source projects [terraform-aws-notify-slack](https://github.com/terraform-aws-modules/terraform-aws-notify-slack) and [serverless.tf playground](https://github.com/antonbabenko/serverless.tf-playground) for examples of using serverless.tf approach.

-We focus on AWS specific serverless features and services, but most of the information described here can also be applied to [Google Cloud Functions](https://cloud.google.com/functions), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/), and any other provider with decent support for the resources via [Terraform provider](https://www.terraform.io/docs/providers/).
+We focus on AWS-specific serverless features and services, but most of the information described here can also be applied to [Google Cloud Functions](https://cloud.google.com/functions), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/), and any other provider with decent support for the resources via [Terraform provider](https://www.terraform.io/docs/providers/).

 ### Getting Started with "why?"

 Most likely, the first question you are wondering - _Why do you do this?_ Or, if you know me and have been following my projects for some time, you may think: _Yes, we can do a lot with Terraform, but what is wrong with existing solutions available already?_

-Before answering what is wrong, let's set the stage by highlighting the good parts of existing toolset available for serverless developers.
+Before answering what is wrong, let's set the stage by highlighting the good parts of the existing toolset available for serverless developers.

 There are plenty of tools and frameworks with overlapping functionality, which is excellent - developers now have a choice, if they want.

 Assuming that working with serverless would automatically bring developers **everything better** is one of the misconceptions many developers have after starting playing with it.
 There is [Law of conservation of complexity](https://en.wikipedia.org/wiki/Law_of_conservation_of_complexity) that can be applied to serverless architectures, too.
 In simple words, it means that the complexity is not changing, but the complexity can be allocated differently between application developers, tools developers, and cloud providers.

-As serverless application developers, we shouldn't be exposed to accidental complexity enforced by tools we have to use.
+As serverless application developers, we shouldn't be exposed to accidental complexity enforced by the tools we have to use.
 Complexity should be simplified as much as possible (always).

 There is flexibility at the cost of accidental complexity developers have to deal with.